jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The situation above can only exist right after a call.
 If you want to

 < A problem: you get returned an object reference.
 You lead a line to it.
 Then the procedure returns.
 Line target gone.
 If you want to link to its object, you might want to link to its __Target Object__.
-But, shit, in Com, if you link to an object, it stays in memory wether the original reference holder releases or not.
+But, dang, in Com, if you link to an object, it stays in memory wether the original reference holder releases or not.
 In Symbol, when the target object is destroyed (released) then the object is destroyed.
 That’s because one symbol represents the object for real.
 If you want a object to destroy when reference count is 0, then you have to emulate it in Symbol by creating an object symbol that represents the object.
 References represent references to it.
 The object will destroy itself if all references to it are released.
 It’s just a different deal in Symbol.
 It just is.
 It’s not like it’s any worse.
 Line methodology has too many advantages in relation to Com, to hate it for not being like Com. >

 So...
 To do the com way, you DO have to copy the final object target.